-Actuarial Assumptions The total pension liability as of June 30, 2015, is based on the results of an actuarial valuation date of June 30, 2014, with update procedures performed to roll forward the liability to the measurement date.
-There were several significant assumptions and other inputs used to measure the total pension liability.
-The actuarial assumptions used in the June 30, 2015 valuation were based on the results of the last actuarial experience study, dated May 2010 for the six year period July 1, 2003 to June 30, 2009.
+Actuarial Assumptions

+The Total Pension Liability (TPL) used to calculate the Net Pension Liability (NPL) was determined by taking the results of the June 30, 2015, actuarial valuation and applying standard roll forward procedures to update the TPL to June 30, 2016.
+There were several significant assumptions and other inputs used to measure the TPL.
+The actuarial assumptions used in the June 30, 2016 valuation, were based on the results of the last actuarial experience study, dated June 2010, for the six year period July 1, 2003 to June 30, 2009.
 Among those assumptions were the following: